 Stewart served on the Orangetown Planning Board, participated in Leadership Rockland and the Pace University Land Use Leadership Alliance, chaired the Rockland County Water Quality Committee, and won the Journal News “40 Under 40 Award".

-During the 1990's, Stewart completed field research on park management in Central America, earned a PhD in geography from Rutgers and taught environmental policy classes at Vassar, Bard, Ramapo and other area colleges.
+During the 1990s, Stewart completed field research on park management in Central America, earned a PhD in geography from Rutgers and taught environmental policy classes at Vassar, Bard, Ramapo and other area colleges.

 In addition to serving as Town Supervisor, Stewart acts as liaison for the Town Board to the Parks Committee and the Environmental Committee.
-He is also a member of the Blauvelt Lions Club, the Nyack Boat Club, and the Sparkill Watershed Alliance, has coached for the Orangetown Mighty Midgets, and served on the Nyack Parking Authority, among other groups.
+He is also a member of the Blauvelt Lions Club, the Nyack NAACP, the Nyack Boat Club, and the Sparkill Watershed Alliance, has coached for the Orangetown Mighty Midgets, and served on the Nyack Parking Authority, among other groups.